top of page

 Getting a UAE Driving License

-• European, US and Canadian driving licenses qualify you for a UAE license without further testing
+• European, US, Canadian and Australian driving licenses qualify you for a UAE license without further testing

 • If you have a Dubai-issued visa: